 Exquisitely disposed rocks and trees and vegetation.
 The promise of an inspired space of meditation and detachment.
 Such has been of the Westernized image of the Chinese and Japanese garden.
 Yet, such enchanted “natural” spaces camouflage the histories of empire, wealth, privilege, exploitation, ecological extraction, and displacement behind their creation.
 Phaan Howng’s site-specific installation engages East Asian gardens as a case study of the dynamics embedded within these private spaces.

-Friday, October 29 at 12:00am
+Friday, December 31, 2021 at 12:00am